tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 many instances of a DTLS time out early and retransmit too quickly on a congested link.
-Implementations SHOULD use an initial timer value of 100 msec (the minimum defined in RFC 6298 {{RFC6298}}) and double the value at each retransmission, up to no less than the RFC 6298 maximum of 60 seconds.
+Implementations SHOULD use an initial timer value of 100 msec (the minimum defined in RFC 6298 {{RFC6298}}) and double the value at each retransmission, up to no less than 60 seconds (the RFC 6298 maximum).
 Application specific profiles, such as those used for the Internet of Things environment, may recommend longer timer values.
 Note that a 100 msec timer is recommended rather than the 3-second RFC 6298 default in order to improve latency